-The third and final step in the overall federal-aid highway funding process - program implementation - occurs after authorized revenues have been distributed to states, and after states have had the opportunity to obligate those revenues.
+The third and final step in the overall federal-aid highway funding process-program implementation-occurs after authorized revenues have been distributed to states, and after states have had the opportunity to obligate those revenues.
 Once federal-aid highway revenues have been authorized and obligated, states must have developed highway programs that describe, at a project-by-project level, exactly how federal reimbursements will be earned.
-The process of developing and implementing state highway programs has three broad elements:
+The process of developing and implementing state highway programs has three broad stages:

-- budgeting;
+- Budgeting;

-- planning and programming; and
+- Planning and Programming; and

-- fiscal management and reimbursement.
+- Fiscal Management and Federal Highway Reimbursement.